Sukikeita/gitlab-ce/doc/user/project/pages/index.md

 # GitLab Pages

-With GitLab Pages you can have a website live at no cost.
+With GitLab Pages you can host your website at no cost.

-Your files live in a GitLab project's [repository](../repository/index.md), from which you can deploy [static websites](#explore-gitlab-pages) to the GitLab Pages server.
+Your files live in a GitLab project's [repository](../repository/index.md), from which you can deploy [static websites](#explore-gitlab-pages).
 GitLab Pages supports all static site generators (SSGs).

 ## Getting Started

 _Minimum requirements to have your website live:_

-1. An account on GitLab
+- An account on GitLab
-1. A project with your website files
+- A project with your website files
-1. Enabled GitLab Runners to deploy your website with GitLab CI/CD
+- Enabled GitLab Runners to deploy your website with GitLab CI/CD

 _Minimum steps:_